Last Updated: Mar. 23, 2021

-The Bentley Library will be open for the fall 2020 trimester with in-person services beginning on Tuesday, September 8.
+The Bentley Library is open for in-person services and study space availability.
 Reference and library services have and will continue to be offered in person and remotely to all students, faculty and staff.
 The library will operate at 40% occupancy capacity to adhere with state occupancy guidelines.

 The library’s hours of operation are: